cmda-bt/be-course-17-18/week-4.md

 #### Description

 Take ± 6 hours to build out the [`cmda-be/shelter`][shelter] project.
-First fork it and then clone it.
+First fork it and then clone it to your computer.
 Commit your work early and often.
 Push your work to GitHub.
 Don’t worry if it’s not perfect.